Arch4nge/OC_P6_bis/README.md

 Then the certificates is pushed on a remote wçndows host using samba.

-# How tu run the script
+# How to run the script
 Basically you need to do 3 things :
 - Install dependances for the script
 - Loads environement variables and custom variable in the script